mindspore-ai/docs/tutorials/experts/source_en/parallel/model_transformation.md

 ### Generating Target Strategy Files

 Then the network under the new card or sharding strategy needs to be compiled to generate the model sharding strategy file for the target network.
 In this example, the original strategy is trained with 8 cards, the `ops.MatMul()` operator parallel strategy of layer1 is ((2, 1), (1, 2)), the optimizer parallel is not turned on, and the strategy file is named as src_strategy.ckpt.
-The target strategy is trained with 4 cards, the `ops.MatMul()` operator parallel strategy of layer1 is ((2, 2), (2, 1)) and optimizer parallel is turned on, the strategy file is named as dst_stategy.ckpt.
+The target strategy is trained with 4 cards, the `ops.MatMul()` operator parallel strategy of layer1 is ((2, 2), (2, 1)) and optimizer parallel is turned on, the strategy file is named as dst_strategy.ckpt.

 #### Configuring Distributed Environment